Meadowhall (shopping centre): Flooding incidents

 Meadowhall was also affected by the November 2019 floods on Thursday 7 November, the same night as the annual Christmas Light Switch-on.
 Although the event was cancelled, many people had already begun to travel for the performances.
 Once people had arrived public transport was already cancelled, affecting people all over South Yorkshire.
-With conditions growing worse across the area, many shops and businesses began to close, with a number of people being left stranded in the Meadowhall premises until the following morning.
-The shopping centre itself was not flooded internally during the November 2019 floods, as improved flood defences and barriers had been installed since the previous events of 2007.
+With conditions growing worse across the area, many shops and businesses began to close, resulting in a number of people being left stranded in Meadowhall until the following morning.
+The centre itself did not suffer from any damage this time around, as a result of the improvements made to the flood defences since the events of June 2007.

 Sections

-The main Meadowhall structure is divided into multiple sections, each with a distinct identity.
+The main Meadowhall structure is divided into multiple areas which each have shops for differing purposes:

-High Street

-The High Street section is occupied by lower-cost shops and essentials services, such as banks and bureau de change.

-The Arcade

-The Arcade is the central section, containing more upmarket shops.

-Park Lane

-Modelled as a boutique shopping space, Park Lane is home to more expensive shops and services.

-The Gallery

-The Gallery is home to many lower-cost high street shops.
-It contains 5 of the centres 9 anchor tenants including the high-street fashion chains Next, Primark, New Look and H&M as well as the sports retailers Sports Direct and USC.

-The Oasis

-The dedicated food court and leisure space.
-The downstairs area consists of mainly takeout restaurants, while the upstairs area consists of sit-down restaurants.